eleqtrizit/KafkaInstall/README.md

 This is a helper shell script to quickly get a Kafka cluster online.

+This script is fundamentally fragile.
+As of today (8/13) it works great.
+In the future, it could break.
+For example, if Apache Kafka's download page fundamentally changes it's format, it won't download Kafka.
+However, every part of this script is in functions, so you should be able to debug this by simply running them one at a time.

 It is based on the instructions found here:<br>
 https://www.digitalocean.com/community/tutorials/how-to-install-apache-kafka-on-ubuntu-18-04

 To create a cluster with this script, run the script one machine at a time.
-This is still manual in that it has to be run by hand.
 The foundations are here, however, to run this in full automation if it were to be controlled and configured by a master server, eliminating the few parts that still require human input.

 After cloning the repo, run install_kafka.sh